awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_infineon.md

 1. In the **Import DAVE Projects** window, choose **Select Root Directory**, choose **Browse**, and then choose the XMC4800 demo project\.

-   In the directory where you unzipped your Amazon FreeRTOS download, the demo project is located in `projects/infineon/xmc4800_iotkit/dave4/aws_demos`\.
+   In the directory where you unzipped your FreeRTOS download, the demo project is located in `projects/infineon/xmc4800_iotkit/dave4/aws_demos`\.

    Make sure that **Copy Projects Into Workspace** is unchecked\.